labgem/microscope-user-doc/docs/content/search/keywords.rst

 * **Genomic Object Features**: will return the gene or protein features such as GC%, MW, Pi, etc.
 * **Annotation Comments**: allows to search within the Comments specific field of the Gene Editor.
 * **Annotation Note**: Same as above, but within the Note field of the Gene Editor.
+* **Gene essentiality status**: essentiality of the genes according to experimental data from mutant collections.

 **Comparative results on reference Annotations**: